bluecatlabs/gateway-workflows/Community/sonar_importer/README.md

   + This icon ![screenshot](img/data_delete.gif "data_delete") represents the state **Reclaimable**.
 When a node of this state is imported, it will reclaim the IP address in BlueCat Address Manager.

 - Last Discovered
-Timestamp of the last time Mist discovered the node.
+Timestamp of the last time Sonar discovered the node.
 Kompira Cloud Dashboard will only retain this information up to 30 days.
 If a nodes last discovered time is over 30 days plus the nodes IP address is registered in BlueCat Address Manager, then the state of the node will appear as **Reclaimable** in the list.
 **IMPORTANT:**
 Before reclaiming an IP address, please bear in mind that there is a good possibility that the last discovered time has expired (gone over 30 days) but the IP address is actually still assigned and thus should not be reclaimed.